K-Dharshini/ORM/README.md

 ## Date:

 ## AIM
-To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping (ORM).
+To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping (ORM).

 ## DESIGN STEPS